 Generally speaking, we all live according to a globally acceptable moral code.
 Everyone treats that slightly differently – some people are more emotional, enjoy dirty jokes, or employ a different form of misbehavior within a larger group.

-Professional conduct at the workplace ensures that employees wouldn’t need to bother with demeanor that contradict with their perception of life.
+Professional conduct at the workplace ensures that employees wouldn’t need to bother with demeanor that contradicts with their perception of life.
 This includes any forms of cues and intimations regarding gender, race, religion, culture and the like.

 Some employees may be more open-minded and chill compared to others.
 But an insult at the office, irresponsible managers, constant stress are unacceptable and organizations try to take care of those whenever they notice any problematic behavior.